Cla-d/bot-battlr/README.md

 In your project directory, create a db.json file and use this data Links to an external site.for your server DB.
-Run this command to get the backend started: json-server --watch db.json Test your server by visiting this route in the browser: http://localhost:8001/bots
+Run this command to get the backend started: json-server --watch db.json Test your server by visiting this route in the browser: http://localhost:8001/bots ENSURE that the backend is started by running json-server --watch db.json so as to efficiently run the project server

 # Core Deliverables
 As a user, I should be able to: